Skip to content

 Hail Damage to Car

-Powerful, hail-producing storms can leave your car with broken windows or windshields or dents and dings.
+Powerful, hail-producing storms can leave your car with broken windows or windshields or dents, dings, and dimples.
 How do you know if your car is covered from hail damage?
 It all comes down to which kind of auto coverage you have.

 Comprehensive Coverage